madduci/docker-msvc-cpp/README.md

 ### CMake

 The *Visual Studio* CMake generator doesn't work, due to issues with MSBuild 16.0 and wine.
-CMake can be used only with *NMake Makefiles*.
-See the test project contained in this repository.
+CMake can be used only with *NMake Makefiles* or, if you prefer, with *Ninja*, already included in the image.
+See the `test` project contained in this repository.

 In order to work under Wine/CMD, CMake requires the environment variable **MSVC_REDIST_DIR** and that must be transformed in Unix Path format.